Marla Streb

 Marla Streb (born June 24, 1965) is an American professional cyclist and was inducted in the mountain bike hall of fame in 2013.
 She has won a World Cup downhill in 2005 (Austria), twice won the Single Speed World Championship in 1999 and 2006 and also won the X-Games in 1999.
 Streb has written and published two books, appeared on the cover of Outside Magazine, and has been featured on network television and movies such as the IMAX movie Top Speed.

-Marla is the founder and owner of Baltimore, MD's first and only bicycle-cafe, called HandleBar Cafe.
+Streb is the founder and owner of Baltimore, Maryland's first and only bicycle cafe, called HandleBar Cafe.
 Streb also works as the PR and media liaison with the all-women's professional trade team, The Clif Pro Team, and contracts as an LCI instructor with Bike Maryland, a non-profit cycling advocacy organization.